Function is our focus.

 Welcome to Smart Mouth Therapy

-Dedicated to providing exceptional therapy services for all ages in the areas of:
+We are dedicated to providing exceptional therapy services in the areas of

 When soft tissue of the face, mouth, neck, and jaw aren’t working optimally, dysfunction and compensations can result.
-This dysfunction can lead to mouth breathing, poor quality sleep, feeding/chewing and swallowing issues, speech sound disorders, and ADHD-like behaviors.
+This dysfunction can lead to problems like mouth breathing, poor sleep, feeding, chewing, or swallowing issues, speech sound disorders, and ADHD-like behaviors.
+Some children develop thumb sucking or pacifier habits, or an immature swallow pattern called a tongue thrust.
 Long term, these can impact physical and mental health and wellness: anxiety, depression, heart disease, brain health, cognitive functioning, behavioral health can often be linked to oral myofunctional disorders.

 Infant Feeding